ihalseide/bf/README.md

 # Brainf\_ck Interpreter and Compiler

-This project has two Python scripts that you can run: `bf.py`, which is an interpreter, and `bfc.py` which is a compiler.
-Brainf\_ck is proven to be Turing-complete, and since this project shows that Python can simulate brainf\_ck, it follows that Python is Turing-complete.
+This project has one Python script that you can run: `bf.py`, which is an interpreter and a compiler.
+Brainf\_ck is Turing-complete, and since this project shows that Python can simulate brainf\_ck, it follows that Python is Turing-complete.
 The GitHub repository for this project is https://github.com/ihalseide/bf.
 Also, check out https://github.com/ihalseide/bf-example for example programs to try with these scripts.

+Note: Compiler currently unfinished.

 ## Quick start